platformsh/platformsh-docs/docs/src/configuration/services/mongodb.md

 ## Supported versions

 We're working on adding more versions.
+Alternative versions are available in your projects (and are listed below), but they are at their [end of life](https://www.mongodb.com/support-policy) and are no longer receiving security updates from upstream.

 {{< note >}}
 Downgrades of MongoDB are not supported.
 MongoDB will update its own datafiles to a new version automatically but cannot downgrade them.
 If you want to experiment with a later version without committing to it use a non-master environment.